 In addition to its International Awards Programme, the Society initiates and supports a wide range of activities which enhance Scotland's involvement in global collaboration.
 Read more about the Society's other International Activities.

 The RSE – NSFC Joint Project scheme is designed to facilitate international collaboration between researchers based in Scotland and China.
 A grant is provided to researchers to cover travel, subsistence and research expenses.
 This scheme is available for Scottish-based researchers only, and is not available for researchers based in the rest of the UK.
 Researchers based outside Scotland may wish to apply to the Royal Society (of London) Joint Project scheme.
 The funding supporting this is provided by the Scottish Government.
-The next deadline is 15 January 2014.
+The 2014 deadline has now passed.

 Supporting research in the Arts, Humanities and Social Sciences in Scotland, CRF European Visiting Research Fellowships aim to establish a two-way flow of scholars between Scotland and Continental Europe.
 The funding for these is provided by the RSE Scotland Foundation.

 The D S Maclagan Travel Grant is for travel and subsistence incurred in field work on terrestrial animal ecology, or for attendance at meetings or conferences at which major results of research on terrestrial animal ecology are being presented